SvenAelterman/ComprehensiveAppSvc/README.md

 ## Parameters

+Review the [deploy.user-sample.ps1](deploy.user-sample.ps1) file for an example of providing parameters to deploy.ps1.

 Here are the common parameters defined by the template main.bicep:

 * **location**: The Azure region to target for deployments.